NathanielHorne/casper_tutorials_devel_fresh_eyes/fresh_eyes_notes/getting_started_notes.md

 # 11/9/2025
 CASPER TUTORIALS DAY ONE:

+Summary: the process to get to the "Installing the Toolflow" page was an unclear slog of about 2 hours.

+Path taken: Main Page --> Tutorials / Environment setup / "instructions on setting up the . . ." --> the *entire* "CASPER Toolflow" page until "Setup Links / Installing the Toolflow" at the *bottom* --> "Installing the Toolflow" page.

+As shown in my journal below, getting to "Installing the Toolflow" page was a hastle and a half.
+I HIGHLY recommend fixing this to be one of (if not the) first thing a new user sees.

 From [the main page](https://casper-toolflow.readthedocs.io/en/latest/), I clicked on the "CASPER Tutorials" link.

 That led [here](https://casper-toolflow.readthedocs.io/projects/tutorials/en/latest/).